KipCrossing/OpenEM/README.md

 - The sample rate of the ADC on the PyBoard and enough samples per wave to get a precise enough estimate of the waves properties (apm and shift)
 - The higher the frequency, the higher the Emf (Faraday's law)
+- The larger the area of Rx the larger the Emf
 - The higher the frequency, the lower the capacitive reactance
 - The higher the frequency, the higher the inductive reactance
 - The coil needs to have practical dimensions for the resonant frequency